-Multi-robot systems provide robust, flexible, and efficient solutions for tackling real-world applications, such as search and rescue [1], patrol and monitoring [2], [3], and distributed servicing tasks [4], [5].
-Multi-robot task allocation (MRTA) is a challenging problem that involves task assignment, coalition formation, task scheduling, and routing.
-MRTA aims to recruit the best single or multiple robots to accomplish the tasks while optimizing the performance metrics.
-In variants of the MRTA problem, limitations are imposed on both robots and tasks, such as capability; capacity; and temporal, spatial, hard, and soft constraints [6].
+Multi-robot systems provide robust, flexible, and efficient solutions for tackling real-world applications, such as search and rescue [1], patrol and monitoring [2], and distributed servicing tasks [3].
+Multi-robot task allocation (MRTA) is a challenging problem that involves task allocation, coalition formation, task scheduling, and routing.
+MRTA aims to recruit the best single or multiple robots to accomplish the tasks while maximizing performance.
+In variants of the MRTA problem, limitations are imposed on both robots and tasks, such as capability; capacity; and temporal, spatial, hard, and soft constraints.
 Constraints reduce the possible solution set for the task allocation problem.
 The goal of this work is to address the MRTA problem with time window and ordering constraints on the tasks.

 Tasks and robots are spatially distributed in the environment.
 In order to complete as many tasks as possible while satisfying their time window and ordering constraints, each robot must be provided with a schedule to complete the maximum number of tasks in the minimum time.
-Moreover, by forming teams or coalitions [7], [8], robots can achieve such tasks more efficiently as a result of their collective abilities.
+Moreover, by forming teams or coalitions, robots can achieve such tasks more efficiently as a result of their collective abilities.